-Hard Pressed was a breath of fresh air in a largely stagnant café scene in East Melbourne when it opened last year.
+Hard Pressed was a breath of fresh air in a largely stagnant café scene in East Melbourne when it opened in 2015.

 Owner Phil Gijsbers caught up with Trading Plates to chat about how the delicious food is created and, equally importantly, how to order your coffee!